26 March 2024, Webinar – Exploring window opening behaviour for optimal cooling and thermal comfort

 5-6 October 2022, Conference, Rotterdam – 42nd AIVC conference

-The 42nd AIVC conference: "Ventilation Challenges in a Changing World" will be held in the city of Rotterdam, the Netherlands together with the 10th TightVent and the 8th venticool conferences on October 5-6, 2022.
+The 42nd AIVC conference: "Ventilation Challenges in a Changing World" was held in the city of Rotterdam, the Netherlands together with the 10th TightVent and the 8th venticool conferences on October 5-6, 2022.

 Conference Scope